-Before you hit the beach this summer in your new mens swimwear, be sure to read our beach safety tips!
+Before you hit the beach this summer in your new mens swim trunks, be sure to read our beach safety tips!

 1. Only swim at beaches patrolled by lifeguards